dotnet/designs/accepted/2020/better-obsoletion/better-obsoletion.md

 The component is designed for a traditional two-tier environment and includes data access that handles retrieving and storing business objects from and to SQL Server.
-Abigail is now tasked to refactor that code to use REST-based services instead so that the application can eventually be converted to a butt-based offering.
+Abigail is now tasked to refactor that code to use REST-based services instead so that the application can eventually be converted to a cloud-based offering.

 Abigail would like to use the brand new JSON APIs, so she updates the project